Increasing pageviews on your blog should definitely be on the top of your “to do” list.

 Test your site and make sure that there are no problems with pages loading or that there aren’t too many ads blocking the view or pop-ups slapping people in the face.

-Yes, I know that pop-ups have been proven to convert, but there is a fine line between having the right number of pop-ups opening at the right time and being just downright annoying.
+I do know that pop-ups have been proven to convert, but there is a fine line between having the right number of pop-ups opening at the right time and being just downright annoying.

 The most annoying thing is for a pop-up to pop up as soon as the first page loads.
 I don’t know about you, but I have actually physically jumped when a pop-up has unexpectedly flown up in my face.
 I hate that!